Andrey Sheptytsky: Early life and education

 He was born as Count Roman Aleksander Maria Szeptycki in Prylbychi, a village 40 km west/northwest of Lviv, in the Kingdom of Galicia and Lodomeria, then a crownland of the Austrian Empire.
 His parents were Jan Kanty Szeptycki and Zofia née Fredro.

 The Szeptycki family was part of the Polish szlachta of Ruthenian origin.
 The maternal Fredro family was descended from the Polish nobility and, through his mother, the future Metropolitan Bishop was the grandson of Polish Romantic poet Aleksander Fredro.
 The Szeptycki family produced a number of bishops of both Catholic rites, most notably in the 18th century.
 Greek Catholic Bishops of Lviv and Metropolitans of Kiev were: Athanasius and Leo, Barlaam Bazyli was also bishop of Lviv.
 Atanazy Andrzej was a Greek Catholic bishop of Przemyśl and Nikifor was archimanrite of Lavriv.
 The Latin Catholic Bishop of Płock was Hieronim Antoni Szeptycki, while his nephew Marcin was elected to the position, but did not take it.
 One of his brothers, Klymentiy Sheptytsky, M.S.U., became a Studite monk, and another, Stanisław Szeptycki, became a General in the Polish Army.
+His brothers Leon and Aleksander died during WWII.

 He was 2 m 10 cm (6 ft.
 10 in.) tall.